Dhoby Ghaut MRT station: Services

 The station is served by the NSL, NEL and CCL and is the first triple-line interchange on the MRT network.
 The official station codes are NS24/NE6/CC1.
 When it opened, it had the station code of N1 before being changed to the current alphanumeric style in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
 Dhoby Ghaut station generally operates between 5:30 am and 12:15 am.
 The first train on the CCL departs from the station at 5:37 am and the last train departs for Kranji station on the NSL at 12:13 am.
 On the NSL, Dhoby Ghaut station is between the Somerset and City Hall stations, with a headway of 2 to 5 mins in both directions.
 The station is between the Clarke Quay and Little India stations on the NEL, with a headway of 2.5 to 5 mins in both directions.
 The station is the terminus of CCL inner spur to the station; the adjacent station is Bras Basah station.
-During off-peak, train frequency on the line range from 5 to 6 mins, increasing to 2 to 3 mins during peak hours.
+Train services run every 4 to 6 minutes throughout the day.
+CCL trains to and from Dhoby Ghaut outside of peak hours terminate at Stadium, while during peak hours they continue anticlockwise until and reverses at Prince Edward Road.